coby9241/serve-wide-and-deep-learning-model-in-GCP-and-kubernetes/README.md

 ## 2. Containerizing the model and making it available for serving in the cloud

+### Install Docker/Docker Toolbox

-For a Windows user, before you start on this part, remember to install Docker/Docker Toolbox(if you do not have Hyper-V).
+As a side track, before you start on this part, remember to install Docker/Docker Toolbox(if you do not have Hyper-V).
-For Docker Toolbox users, the docker commands are not readly available in the command line.
+For Docker Toolbox users, especially Windows users, the docker commands are not readly available in the command line.
 Here are some simple steps to enable it.

 Step 1.
 Run this command in your CLI
 ```